Carelessness, complacency ... catastrophe

 A series of Inquiries revealed that there had been many deficiencies in the store's fire precautions.
 A mix-up meant that staff had not called the Fire Brigade as they should have done.
 The fire alarm had not sounded in the staff areas of the building.
 Some exit doors had been locked and others had 'break glass for key' arrangements, which had already been discredited in incidents elsewhere.
 But, in the final assessment, the cause of the deaths was a surprise.

-The manufacturing technique for the furniture was new, meaning the full dangers of the foam filling were not fully understood.
-It is possible that if the store had been fitted with smoke detection and automatic sprinklers, the fire might have been extinguished before the filling caught light.
+The style of budget seating was new; its low price had made it very popular in furniture stores across the land.
+The full dangers of the foam filling inside were not fully understood.
+It is possible that if Woolworth had installed modern smoke detection and automatic sprinklers, the fire might have been extinguished before the foam caught light.
 But, as the flames took hold, acrid smoke rose to the ceiling, obscuring the exits and giving people under a minute to get to a place of safety.
 For some this was not long enough.
-The Inquiry noted that the Fire Authority had not requested smoke detectors and sprinklers when the building's fire certificate had been renewed.
-These were discretionary.
-It also noted that the locked doors had not directly contributed to the deaths at the store.
-It acknowledged that the management had co-operated fully.
+The Inquiry noted that the Fire Authority had not recommended improvements to the building when its fire certificate had been renewed.
+Sprinklers and smoke detectors were discretionary.
+It also noted that the locked doors had not directly contributed to the deaths at the store, and acknowledged that the management had co-operated fully with its investigation.

 The Joint Fire Prevention Committee's Report prompted a number of actions by the Home Office.
 The laws on fire precautions, building design and safety certification, and the regulations governing furniture design were updated.
 Today these require that every piece of foam-filled furniture must have a fire retardant coating and must carry a warning label.
 Fire Officers believe that since the tragedy these have saved many deaths in house fires.
 But ten lives was a very high price to pay for the learning.